katzrkool/backpack/README.md

 It also displays all assignments and their respective scores, and lets the user know how many points they can afford to lose before dropping to the next letter grade.

+If the class is weighted, the "analytics" aren't valid.
+See the FAQ for more info

 There's also an FAQ at /faq

 ## API Endpoints